os-climate/sostrades-dev-tools/docs/source/developer_manual.md

         self.store_sos_outputs_values(output_values)
 ```

 - The function `get_sosdisc_inputs(variable name)` returns the value of the variable in the data manager.
-It can be used without arguments : return a dict with all keys and values of the DESC_IN
+It can be used without arguments, in this case it returns a dict with all keys and values of the DESC_IN.
 - The core computations of the model can be implemented here or loaded from an external model
 - Output values are stored in a dictionary {variable_name : value} with the value coming from the model
 - The dictionary is sent to the data manager with the function  `store_sos_output_values(dict_values)`